hashicorp/nomad-pack-community-registry/packs/aws_efs_csi/README.md

   operation.

 By default the job will run on hosts running linux and having Docker privileged mode enabled.
-The HCL variable list of objects is shown below and uses a double dollar sign for escaping:
+The HCL variable list of objects for the default configuration is shown below and uses a double dollar sign for escaping:
 ```hcl
 [
     {